Best Women's Winter Boots of 2024/25

 Just because the Joan of Arctics are stylish doesn’t mean they aren’t hardy.
 Here, the author does some work on the truck in her Joan of Arctics.
 Photo courtesy Josette Deschambeault.

-As a general rule, the Joan of Arctic boots tend to run a tad large.
+Joan of Arctic boots tend to run a tad large.
 Rather than sizing up for thick socks, we recommend ordering your true shoe size.
 For instance, the author normally wears a 9-9.5 US women’s size; her Joan of Arctics are a 9.5 and are very roomy with all but the thickest socks.

 The women’s Sorel Caribou come in black, suede, and slate (shown above) and are stylish with workwear or jeans.